white-noise/white-noise.github.io/_posts/2024-11-11-decrepitude.md

 permalink: "/decreptitude/"
 location: "沖縄県国頭郡恩納村"
 ordinal: 34
-preview: "Occasionally my siblings call me and talk about what's been going on in their lives, and very simplistically I don't have the heart to unload on them, which must be a greater cruelty."
+preview: "Occasionally my siblings call me and talk about what's been going on in their lives, and very simplistically I don't have the heart to unload on them, which must be cruel."
 ---

 Things have gotten so bad that I just googled 'vr headset price' in complete earnest.
 I feel unable to watch movies.
 I nap in the evenings sometime, only waking once it's too late to do anything besides go to bars, the prospect of which repels me, so I just walk around my neighborhood and sulk.
 I pass a couple outside a convenience store and the woman laughs about something freely with her mouth full of food and the whole scène nearly makes me start crying.
 The words people usually throw around like wretched and maudlin start to fizzle at the periphery of my increasingly lame thoughts.
 On the train I read the entire Wikipedia article for the 'Rorschach test', realizing that for all its appearances in popular media I have never once read anything remotely formal about its purpose.
 Perusal of related articles reveals terms like pathognomic, then extensive glosses of Freudian concepts within articles not explicitly related to Freud, either written in intense excitement or boredom by rail-thin graduate students.